denyskryvytskyi/lia/README.md

 # lia
-Mathematics library for 3D Computer Graphics Programming
+Mathematics Library for 3D Computer Graphics Programming

 ## Getting Started

-You can clone repository:
+You can clone the repository:

 `git clone https://github.com/kryvytskyidenys/lia`

-You can add lia as static library to your project using cmake.
+You can add lia as a static library to your project using CMake.

-Also there is tests.cpp file with usage examples.
+Also, there are tests with usage examples.

 ## Features